 A draft prioritisation matrix has been applied to a series of urban forest data to demonstrate the approach and results.
-The matrix proposes a method to collate and assess climate, urban forest and socio-economic data (historic, current and emerging) to assign weightings against actions.
+The matrix proposes a method to collate and assess climate, urban forest and socioeconomic data (historic, current and emerging) to assign weightings against actions.

 The matrix is intended to be used as living tool and will be periodically reviewed to refine its application against emerging data and trends.

-While there are many elements that could be included in the matrix, the following six elements of the urban forest were considered important to assess priority places for Banyule, below.
-The places considered more vulnerable or more in need of urban forest action are in brackets.
+While there are many elements that could be included in the matrix, the following six elements of the urban forest were considered important to assess priority places for Banyule.
+The features characterising areas considered more vulnerable or more in need of urban forest action are in brackets.

-- Existing canopy cover (Low canopy cover) - Socio-economic disadvantage (High levels of socio-economic disadvantage) - Biodiversity (Low levels of biodiversity / habitat) - Urban heat islands (High levels of urban heat)
+- Existing canopy cover (Low canopy cover) - Socio-economic disadvantage (High levels of socioeconomic disadvantage) - Biodiversity (Low levels of biodiversity/habitat) - Urban heat islands (High levels of urban heat) - Walking routes (Priority walking and cycling routes present and opportunities for connectivity) - Flooding hot spots (Nuisance flooding)